-One of the greatest and most valuable benefits of running a JV Launch is the email list of targeted prospects you get to keep after all of your affiliates and JV partners have sent you their prospects and customers.
+One of the greatest and most valuable benefits of using a JV Launch to grow your email list of targeted prospects is each time you do a Product Launch you are able to contact more and more people.

 That’s because even if you don’t have any other products to offer right away, you can find other products and services those people will be interested in buying and promote them as a JV partner or affiliate.